Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Hierarchical -Step Latent

-\textbf{Loss function.} HKSL computes a loss value at each timestep within each level in the hierarchy as the normalized $\ell_2$ distance between a nonlinear projection of the forward model's prediction and the ``true" latent representation produced by the level's momentum encoder.
-Using this ``noisy" approximation of the target ensures smooth changes in the target between learning steps and is hypothesized to reduce the possibility of collapsed representations~\citep{byol,mean-teacher}.
-We denote the projection model of level $l$ with $w^l$ and the HKSL loss of level $l$ across the minibatch of trajectories $\tau$ can be written as
+\textbf{Loss function.} HKSL computes a loss value at each timestep within each level in the hierarchy as the normalized $\ell_2$ distance between a nonlinear projection of the forward model's prediction and the \enquote{true} latent representation produced by the level's momentum encoder $e_m$.
+Using this \enquote{noisy} approximation of the target ensures smooth changes in the target between learning steps and is hypothesized to reduce the possibility of collapsed representations~\citep{mean-teacher} in a very similar manner to the Bootstrap Your Own Latent (BYOL) loss~\citep{byol}.
+The nonlinear projection is produced by feeding a forward model's output through the nonlinear module $w^l$ assigned to its layer $l$ in the hierarchy.~\citet{simclr} show that a nonlinear projection before a loss computation can improve the representations produced by a previous learned layer.
+We verify this choice empirically (\S~\ref{exp:abls}) and show that it does improve policy learning in our used suit of learning tasks.
+Altogether, the HKSL loss of level $l$ across the minibatch of trajectories $\tau$ can be written as: